parabolic/parabolic.github.io/_posts/2021-09-06-terraform-uncommon-options.markdown

 EOT
 ```
-Voila!
+Voilà!
 We see how our file will look like if we've used the `yamlencode` function.

 Why stop there, maybe I just need the value of the `b` key?